jstan12/O365-Modern-Authentication/README.md

 - Microsoft Visual C++ Redistributable for Visual Studio 2017: https://visualstudio.microsoft.com/downloads/ - Other Tools and

 ### Installing/Loading Module Prompts

 	Do you want to check Office 365? [y/n]
-- If answered yes, the MSOnline module will be installed and loaded Do you want to check SharePoint Online? [y/n]
+The MSOnline module will be installed and loaded

+	Do you want to check SharePoint Online? [y/n]
-- If answered yes, the SharePoint Online PowerShell module will be downloaded, an installer will run, then the module will be loaded
+The SharePoint Online PowerShell module will be downloaded, an installer will run, then the module will be loaded

 	Do you want to check Skype for Business Online?
-- If Skype for Business module not found it will be downloaded and installed Installing Skype for Business Online module will require system reboot!
-Proceed? [y/n]
-- If answered yes, the Skype for Business Online PowerShell module will be downloaded, an installer will run, then the machine will prompt for reboot
+	If Skype for Business module not found it will be downloaded and installed Installing Skype for Business Online module will require system reboot!
+Proceed? [y/n] The Skype for Business Online PowerShell module will be downloaded, an installer will run, then the machine will prompt for reboot

-A modern authentication window will ask for global admin credentials for O365 tenant Enter your Office 365 domain
+Once all the modules have been loaded, a modern authentication window will ask for global admin credentials for O365 tenant.
+Enter your Office 365 domain in the terminal.

 ### Enabling Modern Auth/Disabling Basic Auth
 If the script sees something different from the example output below, the user will be asked if they want to make the change:

 	Modern auth not enabled for O365.
 Enable now? [y/n] Modern auth not enabled for SharePoint Online.
 Enable now? [y/n] Basic auth for SharePoint Online is enabled.
 Disable now? [y/n] Modern auth for Skype for Business Online is disabled.
 Enable now? [y/n]

 ### Example Output

 	Domain: example.onmicrosoft.com
 	Federation: Managed
 	O365 Modern Auth Enabled: True
 	Skype Modern Auth: Allowed
-SharePoint Online Modern Auth Disabled: False SharePoint Online Legacy Auth Enabled: False
+	SharePoint Online Modern Auth Disabled: False
+	SharePoint Online Legacy Auth Enabled: False